kazheku/SVCHOSTSPLITTHRESHOLDINKB/README.md

 Here's How:

-1 Press the Win + R keys to open Run, type regedit into Run, and click/tap on OK to open Registry Editor.
+- Press the Win + R keys to open Run, type regedit into Run, and click/tap on OK to open Registry Editor.

-1 Navigate to the key below in the left pane of Registry Editor. (see screenshot below)
+- Go to Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control and edit the key named SvcHostSplitThresholdInKB to match your PCs memory in KB.